Brunelcare Employee Data Notice

 What data does Brunelcare hold on current employees?

 Personal data about Brunelcare employees is held in paper and electronic form.
 This information is used to administer contracts of employment, payroll, pensions, training and appraisal, monitor equal opportunities and manage access to various services, such as IT.
 Electronic data is held on an internally hosted HR database (Snowdrop).
 Hard copy information such as letters and signed contracts are stored in secure cabinets in the registered office of employment as well as at the Brunelcare head office located on Saffron Gardens, Prospect Place, Whitehall Bristol, BS5 9FF.

 What happens at the end of your employment?

-Certain data held on electronic employee records, for example, dates of employment, roles fulfilled whilst at the charity, Disclosure certificate date and other information necessary to provide references as and when they are required, or required for audit purposes will be retained for 7 years (plus current year).
-At the end of the contract of employment, the majority of personal data will be deleted.
+Certain data held on electronic employee records, for example, dates of employment, roles fulfilled whilst at the charity, Disclosure certificate dates and other information necessary to provide references as and when they are required, or required for audit purposes, will be retained in line with our retention schedule.* At the end of the contract of employment, the majority of personal data will be deleted.

 What learning and development records does Brunelcare hold?

 All new employees undergo a local induction with their line manager or appropriate colleague.
 This will include the completion of a general induction checklist and a New Starter Development Plan / Training Matrix.
 The completed documents are to be sent to HR and their receipt will be recorded.
 All employees are required to complete an induction session and depending on their role may also be required to complete a number of online training modules on issues like Data Protection, within the first few weeks of commencing employment.
 For roles where this is appropriate, additional training is available in-house and externally.
 Brunelcare keeps records of employee training.